Hereditary Diffuse Gastric Cancer (PDQ®): Genetics - Health Professional Information [NCI]

 Other scenarios that may prompt endoscopic surveillance include the following:[1]

-3. Patients who have a CDH1 pathogenic variant and choose to defer risk-reducing total gastrectomy for a year or more.
+- Patients who have a CDH1 pathogenic variant and choose to defer RRTG for a year or more.
 This includes patients who undergo genetic testing at a young age and test positive for a CDH1 pathogenic variant.
 Risk-reducing gastrectomy is generally not recommended in individuals who are younger than 18 to 20 years.
 Despite being warned about endoscopic biopsy's poor rate of HDGC precursor detection, many patients (especially those who are older) will only consider gastrectomy in the event of a positive biopsy.

 Figure 3.
 Several small, white, slightly depressed areas are best seen with narrow-band imaging.
 These lesions can resemble scars from previous endoscopic biopsies.
 However, the images above are from a patient who did not have a prior esophagogastroduodenoscopy.
 A microscopic signet ring cell carcinoma focus was found on this biopsy, although nontargeted biopsies in this patient were also positive for signet ring cell carcinoma.

 If an endoscopic approach is taken for HDGC management, endoscopic surveillance is recommended annually unless signet ring cell features are found.
 If signet ring cell lesions are found on endoscopy, discussion with a multidisciplinary team is warranted.[1]
-However, diffuse gastric cancer risk remains unclear in individuals with foci of signet ring cells found on endoscopy.
+However, diffuse gastric cancer risk remains unclear in individuals with foci of signet ring cells found on endoscopy, since the natural course of these foci are unknown.

 Breast Cancer Risk Management